openstack-infra/system-config/doc/source/puppet_modules.rst

 Much of the OpenStack project infrastructure is deployed and managed using puppet.
-The OpenStack CI team manage a number of custom puppet modules outlined in this document.
+The OpenStack Infrastructure team manages a number of custom puppet modules outlined in this document.

 Doc Server
 ----------

-The doc_server module configures nginx [3]_ to serve the documentation for several specified OpenStack projects.
+The doc_server module configures apache to serve the documentation for several specified OpenStack projects.
 At the moment to add a site to this you need to edit ``modules/doc_server/manifests/init.pp`` and add a line as
 follows: